Evaluating the Tradeoff Between Abstractiveness and Factuality in Abstractive Summarization: Factuality

-For any set of automatically generated summaries, we create the AMT tasks, get an aggregate binary judgement per summary based on the multiple answers from annotators as described, and report the average of the human binary summary factuality judgements; we call this score \textit{FactH} (\tabref{facth-qags}).
-We collect human judgements on the first 150 samples of the test sets.
+For any set of generated summaries, we create the AMT tasks, get an aggregate binary judgement per summary based on the multiple answers as described, and report the mean of all human binary summary factuality judgements; we call this score \textbf{\facth} (\tabref{facth-f50}).
+We collect human factuality judgements for 10.2k \bart summaries with varying degrees of abstractiveness, and for 4.2k summaries from five different summarization models.

+\textbf{Released Datasets.} We release these human judgements as datasets called \textsc{ConstraintsFact} (\secref{across-datasets}) and \textsc{ModelsFact} (\secref{across-models}).
+Previous datasets with human factuality judgements \cite{wang2020asking,kryscinski2020evaluating,maynez-etal-2020-faithfulness,pagnoni-etal-2021-understanding} are substantially smaller, with under 5k summaries each, and our \textsc{ConstraintsFact} dataset is the first that evaluates the factuality of summaries with systematically varied degrees of abstractiveness.